iPrakharV/SkyCanvas/README.md

 # SkyCanvas: Perspective-Aware Aerial Imagery System

-## Intelligent Drone Display System with Viewing Angle Optimization at Purdue Fort Wayne University
+## Intelligent Drone Display System with Viewing Angle Optimization at Purdue University

 ### Introduction
 SkyCanvas is an innovative project initiated by Purdue Fort Wayne University, aimed at revolutionizing aerial displays through the integration of advanced image processing and drone technology.
 This project is designed to create highly accurate aerial representations of uploaded images, with a unique emphasis on optimizing these displays for audience viewing angles, ensuring the integrity of the visual experience from various perspectives.